My first adult trip to London was something of a whim. My wife Leslie and I were in Paris for our honeymoon.

-Flush with cash from wedding gifts, we left most of our stuff in the hotel room in St. Germain and booked passage on the Chunnel to London with a return the next day.
+Flush with cash from wedding gifts, we left most of our stuff in the hotel room and booked passage on the Chunnel to London with a return the next day.

 We’re raised – or at least I was – on European-tinged pop culture and literature.